2024-11-27

 Gnuspeech (external project)

 The synthesizer was previously a closed source commercial software, available only for NeXT computers.
 After the demise of NeXT, the software was donated to the GNU project.
-It uses a simple vocal tract model, because the NeXT was a very slow computer, even considering its DSP.
-The CPUs of the 90s operated at a frequency of tens of MHz (not a typo), around 100x slower than the technology in 2023.
+It has a simple vocal tract model, because the NeXT was a very slow computer (the CPUs of the 90s operated at a clock frequency of tens of MHz).
 The relative low complexity of the model allows low latency synthesis on modern personal computers.

 License: GNU GPLv3-or-later.